![]() | Modification |

 To self frame a link means to add any necessary twists (i.e., Reidemeister 1 moves) to ensure that each individual component has zero writhe.

-To do this, select → from the menu.
+To do this, select → from the menu or press the corresponding toolbar button.

 Your link will be modified directly.